 This research project started at a tutorial discussion group part of the Critical Thinking in Ecology honours course at the University of Edinburgh.
 You can read more about how we designed our project, as well as some of our key findings on the Critical Thinking blog.

 Daskalova, G.N., Godlee, J.L., Myers-Smith, I.H.
 Rarity and conservation status do not predict vertebrate population trends. (in revision) Available on bioRxiv.

 As part of my previous job as a lab and data manager for Team Shrub and now as a PhD student in the lab, I’m involved with some of Team Shrub’s collaborative research projects, including research on active layer depth changes on Qikiqtaruk-Herschel Island and how detection of vegetation attributes differs across scales, from field observations to drone imagery.

-Myers-Smith, I.H., Grabowski, M., Thomas, H., Angers-Blondin, S., Daskalova, G.N., et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change (in revision for Ecological Monographs, manuscript available on request)
+Myers-Smith, I.H., Grabowski, M., Thomas, H., Angers-Blondin, S., Daskalova, G.N., et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change (Accepted in Ecological Monographs, manuscript available on request)